yairEO/tagify/README.md

 Name            | Info
 --------------- | --------------------------------------------------------------------------
-destroy         | if called, will revert the input back as it was before Tagify was applied removeAllTags   | removes all tags and rests the original input tag's value property
+destroy         | Reverts the input element back as it was before Tagify was applied removeAllTags   | Removes all tags and resets the original input tag's value property addTags         | Accepts a String (word, single or multiple with a delimiter) or an Array of Objects (see above) removeTag       | Removes a specific tag (argument is the tag DOM element to be removed. see source code.)

 ## Exposed events